terencegit/project-aadvark/readMe.md

 //	folder within your apps directory.

 		require('./express');

 //	This imports a module from a folder wihin your app

 We use the require function to export modules defined in other files into oue main file.
 //	This refers
+3. Starting a node project.
+//	run this in the terminal within your app directory
+		npm init

+4. Adding a module to your project using npm.
+//	Run thid in the terminal within your app directory
+		npm install --save <module_name>

 '''